-When it comes to creating a blog, you’ve probably searched every corner of the internet for ways to drive traffic to your blog.
+When it comes to creating a for you or your digital marketing agency blog, you’ve probably searched every corner of the internet for ways to drive traffic to your blog.

 A lack of blog traffic doesn’t mean your blog is bad.
 People just haven’t paid attention to what you say yet because you don’t have enough authority within your niche audience.

 Social Proof, as defined by Wikipedia, is a psychological and social phenomenon wherein people copy the actions of others in an attempt to undertake behavior in a given situation.

 Basically, this means that people like to follow trends and are likely to do what other people around them do.
 It’s just like “following the crowd.”